On localization sequences in the algebraic K-theory of ring spectra: Introduction

 \paragraph{Acknowledgments.} We would like to thank Andy Baker, Bj{\o}rn Dundas, John Greenlees, Owen Gwilliam, Mike Hopkins, Ayelet Lindenstrauss, Charles Rezk, Christian Schlichtkrull, and Sean Tilson for conversations about this work.
 This project emerged while all three authors participated in the 2014 Algebraic Topology Program at MSRI, and we thank both the institute for its hospitality and the organizers of the program for creating such a stimulating environment.
 The first named author would like to give special thanks for Yank{\i} Lekili who asked him an apparently unrelated question which eventually led to the discovery of a sign problem obstructing progress.
-Finally, we thank Clark Barwick, Andrew Blumberg, Mike Mandell, and John Rognes for comments on an early draft.
+Special thanks are reserved for Clark Barwick, Andrew Blumberg, Mike Mandell, and John Rognes for their comments on an early draft.
+Finally, we thank the referees for their careful reading of the text.